thehaudedai/Instant-Data-Dashboard/README.md

 ---

+**Important**: The Repo contains a hidden .moonshot.md markdown file containing the detailed logs of the proejct including my thoughts, journals and added features with time spent on each day

+---
 ## 🚧 Project Features Roadmap & Implementation Checklist

 This is a living checklist of planned features and components grouped by functionality.
 Use it to track progress and stay focused on the scope.